Playing the Games

 Where you claim your prize depends on how much you won and which game you played.
 Smaller prizes can be claimed where you play or buy your ticket, but larger prizes need to be redeemed by mail or at a Lottery office.
 Our Claiming Prizes page will give you all the details.

 Generally, you get any prize money as soon as your ticket is validated as a winner at an Oregon Lottery retailer or store.
 If someone wins a large prize, after the appropriate paperwork and background checks are completed, the claim is paid that day.
 Typically, the whole process takes 30 minutes to an hour.
-Some people choose to mail in their claim form, which requires 3-5 business days for processing once received.
+Appointments are strongly recommended.
+Alternatively, people may choose to mail in their claim form; the time it takes for processing once received varies by the volume of claims received by our payment centers.
 Multi-state games such as Powerball and Mega Millions can take up to two weeks for a jackpot prize to be deposited in the winner’s account.

 In the Lottery we use a legal term called the “bearer instrument.”
 That just means the person who possesses the ticket is the winner.
 This is why we suggest that everyone signs the back of any Lottery ticket they buy!
 At the point that ticket is a winner, it is as good as cash, signing the back of it is additional winthat you’ll receive your prize.
 So you if you find a winning lottery ticket and can’t find the owner, it stands to reason that you could claim the prize connected to that ticket.
 The same goes for a ticket given as a gift.
 The ticket is the bearer instrument and whosoever possesses the ticket can claim an associated prize.